 When zkcli gives you an error claiming “java command not known,” it means that Java is not properly installed on your computer.

-Run $ java -version to see if Java is installed.
+Run $ java -version to see what version of Java is installed.

-Each Managed Solr deployment has its own Zookeeper and HTTP Endpoint URLs:
+Each SearchStax Studio deployment has its own Zookeeper and HTTP Endpoint URLs:

 It is very common for a new user to confused one URL with the other.
 If you feed the HTTP Endpoint to the zkcli script, you will see some puzzling errors.
 (The Zookeeper Ensemble is at port 2181.)